ThePumpingLemma/meteor-chance/README.md

 meteor-chance
 =============

 Meteor packages that wraps the Chance.js NPM package.
+See http://chancejs.com/ for more details.